 What soap to use camping

-Don’t forget to make sure any soap you are using for washing, whether it’s yourself, your gear or your dishes, is biodegradable and can be washed away in an appropriate place, which is ideally in a toilet, dump station or.
+Don’t forget to make sure any soap you are using for washing, whether it’s yourself, your gear or your dishes is biodegradable and can be washed away in an appropriate place, which is ideally in a toilet, or dump station.

 If you are out in the wilderness and cannot transport the dirty water out, then carry water at least 200 feet away from streams or lakes, use only small amounts of biodegradable soap, and pour wastewater into a cat hole 6 to 8 inches deep.

-Now you’ve read our guide to microfiber quick-dry towels, click here to jump back up to the list of the best towels for camping, van life, travel and backpacking.
+Now that you’ve read our guide to microfiber quick-dry towels, scroll back up to our roundup of the best towels for camping, van life, travel, and backpacking.